About the Course

 Trainings will provide local municipalities with best practices and materials, in order to prepare their communities to handle the management of spontaneous or unaffiliated volunteers in times of disasters.
 These trainings will also allow local municipalities the opportunity to self identify with the state, those individuals that are prepared to manage spontaneous volunteers if a larger event were to occur where their skill sets could be called upon.

-Each municipality in attendance will receive a “Go-Kit” that will contain all the materials necessary to initially stage a Volunteer Coordination/Reception Center or VCC.
+Each municipality in attendance can purchase a “Go-Kit” that will contain all the materials necessary to initially stage a Volunteer Coordination/Reception Center or VCC.
 Local municipalities including towns, cities, and counties should identify key players to serve as VCC Managers as well as VCC team members.
 Each municipality should send three to five individuals; one of those members needs to be an Emergency Manager or their designee.
 It is highly recommended that the emergency manager or at least one individual who attends be familiar with the National Information Management System (NIMS) and the Incident Command System (ICS) as well as the local emergency plan in order to provide context to the other individuals in attendance from a specific locality.
 The training materials have recently been revised and should greatly enhance the learning experience.

 At the completion of this training, local municipalities will: